0x0630ff/catLaserEsp32_v2/README.md

 - Pardon while the kinks and bugs are slowly squashed.

 #### Usage:
-- The push button will turn on the laser and start the auto run mode.
+- The push button/switch will turn on the laser and start the auto run mode.
-    * Auto mode still needs a lot of help...
+    * Auto mode still needs some help. it 'works' for now though!
 - To use the joystick, press down on the joystick and the D13 led will light up to show that manual mode is active.
 - Joy stick can then move the servo arm around. <-- This is still a bit off.
+I may need a better quality joystick for this.

 #### To Do:
 - Fix the servo angle values.